 'I am a child and I don't feel safe'

 - Phone Childline on 0800 11 11 anytime day or night.
 They are happy to speak to you about any worries.
 The call is free.
-Your teachers will be happy for you to use a phone in school – just ask.
+Your teachers will be happy for you to use a phone in the Academy – just ask.

 ‘I am an adult and I am concerned about a child.’